BSc International Business

 Transferable (key) skills

-Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include: - demonstrating the ability to apply a broad range of aspects of the discipline;- work that draws on a wide variety of material;- the ability to evaluate and criticise received opinion;- evidence of an ability to conduct an in-depth enquiry within the discipline; and- work that is typically both evaluative and analytical.
+Achievement will be assessed by a variety of methods in accordance with the learning outcomes of the modules specified for the year/programme and will include: - demonstrating the knowledge and application of standard concepts, information and techniques relevant to the discipline in essays, examinations and multiple choice tests; - assessed presentations (alone and in groups);- work that covers a restricted area of the discipline; and- demonstrating emerging abilities, skills and competencies in formal module assessments.